mahetajik/platform-methods/content/index.md

 ---
-title: How to Study Platform Tools and Platform Power
+title: Researching Platform Tools and Platform Power
 subtitle:
 ---
 > What are platform tools?